Walpole House

 The Grade I listed building Walpole House is the largest, finest, and most complicated of the grand houses on Chiswick Mall, a waterfront street in the oldest part of Chiswick.
 Both the front wrought-iron screen and gate, and the back boundary wall, are Grade II listed.

 The house was started in the Tudor era, with internal features surviving from the 16th and 17th centuries; the river frontage was built around 1730.
 The 0.5 ha garden is listed in the English Heritage Register of Parks and Gardens.

-Among Walpole House's famous inhabitants have been Barbara Villiers, Duchess of Cleveland, mistress of King Charles II; Thomas Walpole; Daniel O'Connell; William Makepeace Thackeray; and Herbert Beerbohm Tree.
+Among Walpole House's famous inhabitants have been: Barbara, Duchess of Cleveland, mistress of King Charles II; Thomas Walpole; Daniel O'Connell; William Makepeace Thackeray; and Sir Herbert Beerbohm Tree.

 Property

 House

 The building that became Walpole House was built late in the Tudor era; internal features survive from the 16th and 17th centuries.
 The garden front was constructed around 1700, while the river frontage and the extension on the northwest side were added around 1730.
 It has three storeys, of brown bricks with red brick dressings.
 The front door is in a round-arched porch with Corinthian pilasters standing on plinths; above is an entablature.
 Its windows have double-hung sashes topped with flat arches.

 The house is private and there is no access for the public.